Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 Before you start you need to download Mono SDK packages for the platforms you will be targeting.
 Your version of Mono, which you can check using `mono --version`, must match the package version.
 Pick one [here](http://download.mono-project.com/runtimes/raw) and add them using:

-`mkbundle --fetch-target {target} --target-server http://download.mono-project.com/runtimes/raw/`
+`mkbundle --fetch-target $target --target-server http://download.mono-project.com/runtimes/raw/`

 With Mono 5.10.0 the targets I have installed are: